List of The Real Housewives of Cheshire episodes: Series 11 (2020)

-This season was shortened to eight episodes as a result of the COVID-19 pandemic.

-Navia and Dowding departed as series regulars.
-Simon rejoined the cast as a series regular.
+Perla Navia and Leilani Dowding departed as series regulars.
+Lauren Simon rejoined the cast as a series regular.
 Nicole Sealey joined the cast.
+Christine McGuinness served as a friend of the housewives.

+This season was shortened to eight episodes due to the COVID-19 pandemic.

 Series 12 (2020)

-Dohnalová departed as a series regular after episode 2.
-Lystra Adams joined the cast.
+Ester Dohnalová departed as a series regular after episode 2.
+Lystra Adams joined the cast in episode 3.

 Series 13 (2021)

-Ward departed as a series regular.
+Dawn Ward departed as a series regular.
 Deborah Davies joined the cast.
+Ester Dohnalová served as a friend of the housewives from episode 4 onwards.